yuqitanyq/tp/docs/DeveloperGuide.md

 * 2a.
 The given index of patron is invalid.

   * 2a1.
 LibTask shows an error message.

     Use case resumes from step 2.
+* 3a.
+There are no books related to the patron
+  * 3a1.
+LibTask returns an empty book list </br>
+    Use case ends

 ### UC18: List patrons with overdue books